jukefr/osjswowau/README.md

 - tsm + tsm_apphelper **(latest, no hashes available)**

 ## try it out
-**you will need to run it twice (it downloads 130Mb of chromium on every execution, so slow connections may favor installation and usage section)**
+you will need to run it twice

 the first time we bootstrap the configuration file and kill the process to give you some time to edit it
 ```bash